Acres Homes Postdoc Fellowship in Cancer Prevention

 - All postdoctoral fellows are appointed as on-campus/hybrid and will be required to check-in with the Office of Research Trainee Progams (RTP) in-person on the first day of employment.
 The fellow will also be required to return to MD Anderson campus to pick up a leased MD Anderson laptop, complete an offsite agreement, and return the laptop at the conclusion of the fellowship.

-2. Read the required three (3) sections before completing the Inquiry Form: 1) Please Read Before You Apply, 2) Additional Documents Required If Selected As A Final Candidate, and 3) Onboarding Contingencies That Require Early Action
+2. Application Disclosures.
+After clicking the application link at the top of this web page to begin your application, scroll to the top of the page to read the following three (3) sections before completing the Inquiry Form: 1) Please Read Before You Apply, 2) Additional Documents Required If Selected As A Final Candidate, and 3) Onboarding Contingencies That Require Early Action.

 3. Complete the Inquiry Form and upload the required documents:

 3.2 List the names and emails addresses of two individuals who will provide you with professional recommendations (i.e., letters of recommendation).
-These may be the same individuals who wrote letters for your pre-application.
-Please contact them and inform them that they must upload a copy of the original letters submitted.
+Please inform the referees in advance that they will be invited to upload their letters directly into the application portal in step 5 below.

 3.4 Provide your ORCID ID and eRA Commons ID.
 Register for an ORCID ID.

-3.7 Provide a Statement of Research Experience and Interest (i.e., personal statement).
+3.5 Provide a Statement of Research Experience and Interest (i.e., personal statement).
 It is recommended that you draft this statement in Word or another word processing software, using the Word count feature to ensure that you do not exceed the 700-word limit.
-You can then copy and paste the text into the form field. (a copy of the same or updated document submitted with the pre-application)Address the following three (3) areas:
+You can then copy and paste the text into the form field.
+Please address the following three (3) areas within your statement of interest:

 1) Your research interests, experience, and future goals in cancer and obesity research.